Formulary management

 • Closed formulary: We employ a closed formulary.
 If a drug isn't listed on the drug formulary, the product is not covered by the member’s pharmacy benefit.
 If a non-formulary drug is clinically necessary, an exception to coverage request may be submitted.
 The prescribing provider should include a medical reason for why formulary options are inappropriate.

 • Prior authorization: When a drug requires prior authorization, your physician must receive approval before prescribing the drug.
-The list of prior authorized drugs and the request forms are available on prevea360.com.
+The list of drugs requiring prior authorization and the request forms are available on prevea360.com.

 • Specialist restrictions: Specialist restrictions limit the prescribing of a drug to a unique specialty.
 These decisions are based on the indications and uses for the specific drug.